I have owned my pair of Apple AirPods Pro with ambient noise cancellation for a few years now.

 Overall, using AirPods Pro for noise cancellation inside a motorcycle helmet is roughly equivalent to using the best generic (not custom-moulded) earplugs — in my personal experience, 3M 1100 orange foam, rated at -29 dB.

-But you can also hear music and navigation alerts through them, which is a huge win.
+But with AirPods, you can also hear music and navigation alerts through them, which is a huge win.

 What worked well with AirPods Pro on a motorbike:

 - AirPods Pro reduce motorcycle engine and exhaust noise dramatically.
 The rumbling roar of the twin-cylinder engine, which was previously really loud (like a similar V-twin, and louder than other V-twins with no modified exhaust) was reduced to a purr, even when riding at speed.